Logistics/distribution manager: job description

 - preparing paperwork for regulatory bodies

-- liaising and managing staff
+- liaising with and managing staff and shifts

-- implementing health and safety standards
+- ensuring health and safety standards are met

 Working hours can vary depending on the industry and the type of employer.
-Some jobs can require working evenings and weekends, and others involve shift-work and on-call duties.
+Some jobs can require working evenings and weekends, and others involve shift work and on-call duties.

 - Specialist distribution companies